korovod/kenotron/docs/3d_parallelism.md

 The TensorPointers allow us to queue up a whole batch of communications that will happen later, instead of blocking and communicating each tensor as it is needed.

-Q: How do TensorPointers interact with other components in brrr?
+Q: How do TensorPointers interact with other components in Nanotron?
 (4 steps)

 A: TensorPointer is used to represent tensors that are not locally available on the current process.
 It contains metadata about which process rank actually holds the real tensor data.